danielhng/EDHOC-C_MitM/README.md

 ## Supported authentication
 EDHOC supports authentication using pre-shared keys (PSK), raw public keys (RPK) and certificates (Cert).

+## Assumptions
+The scenario assumes weak authentication between parties or key escrow techniques (e.g., known pre-shared cryptographic keys held in trust, due to legally mandated situations).
+The same assumptions would hold for any other centralized PKI-based authentication protocol.

 ## Attack scope
 The Machine-in-the-Middle attack allows a good insight on what is possible in a context of poor authentication.
 It is supposed that the attacker has had access to one of the previous authentication methods informations to perform the attack.